danielamar101/motherstream/README.md

 The application has the following main features:

-- Manage a queue of incoming streams.
+- Manage a queue of incoming streams. with rtmp directive hooks.
 - Start and stop the current stream.
 - Persist the queue state to a file.
 - Provide an HTML view of the queue.
-- Integrate with OBS (Open Broadcaster Software) for scene management when a stream ends.
+- Integrate with OBS (Open Broadcaster Software) for scene management when a stream ends to perform cleanup events.
+- WIP stream key -> DB lookup
+-

 ## Requirements